EQUALITY HOUSE 49-50 O'Connell Street,

-Welcome to the brand-new White Ribbon Ireland Campaign page for 2021-2022.
+Welcome to the White Ribbon Ireland Campaign page for 2023.
 White Ribbon is a campaign in over 60 countries worldwide which seeks to engage with men and boys on ending Violence against Women and Gender-Based Violence.

-The White Ribbon Campaign in Ireland is led by Men’s Development Network and this is your one stop shop for all information about White Ribbon Ireland, how to get involved in the campaign and all our latest information and activities.
+The White Ribbon Campaign in Ireland is led by Men’s Development Network and this is your portal for all information about White Ribbon Ireland, how to get involved in the campaign, and all our latest information and activities.

 Minister for Justice Helen McEntee making the Pledge in support of White Ribbon Ireland